grafana/plugin-actions/create-plugin-update/README.md

 ## Features

-- Checks if
+- Checks the latest version of create-plugin against the current create-plugin configs in the repository
+- If changes are required opens a PR which contains the updates from create-plugin along with lock file changes.
+- Will update and rebase any open PR whenever a newer version of create-plugin is released.

 ## Usage

-- Add this workflow to your Github repository as in the example.
+- Add a workflow to your Github repository as in the example below.
-- Set up the necessary environment variables and secrets.
-You must supply a custom GH token for this action as it will open a PR in your plugins repository.
+- Set up the necessary secrets.
+As this action will push to and open a PR in the plugins repository make sure the token you supply has the correct privileges.

 ## Workflow example